aicha-koureich/multi-backend-gemm-benchmark/README.md

  **Analysis**:
  > The implementation enters the *compute-bound* regime at N = 128, where the algorithmic intensity (21.3 flop/byte) exceeds the hardware ridge-point (14.96 flop/byte).
- However, the efficency at this crossover rssemains near zero.
+ However, the efficiency at this crossover remains near zero.
 Despite being compute bound, the Naive CUDA implementation only achieves **3.24 %** efficiency -> **The kernel is Latency bound**.

 ## Next steps
 - Shared memory tiling